Anzywiz/DeAgentAI-bot/README.md

 ---

 ## ⚠️ Warning
 Using this script may be against the Terms and Conditions of [DeAgent](https://deagent.ai/).
 Proceed at your own discretion.
-The author of this script are not responsible for any consequences arising from its use.
+The author of this script is not responsible for any consequences arising from its use.

 ---